dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 The GC algorithm is based on several considerations:

 - It's faster to compact the memory for a portion of the managed heap than for the entire managed heap.
-- Newer objects have shorter lifetimes and older objects have longer lifetimes.
+- Newer objects have shorter lifetimes, and older objects have longer lifetimes.
-- Newer objects tend to be related to each other and accessed by the application around the same time.
+- Newer objects tend to be related to each other and accessed by the application simultaneously.

 Garbage collection primarily occurs with the reclamation of short-lived objects.
 To optimize the performance of the garbage collector, the managed heap is divided into three generations, 0, 1, and 2, so it can handle long-lived and short-lived objects separately.
 The garbage collector stores new objects in generation 0.
 Objects created early in the application's lifetime that survives collections are promoted and stored in generations 1 and 2.
 Because it's faster to compact a portion of the managed heap than the entire heap, this scheme allows the garbage collector to release the memory.
 The memory is released in a specific generation rather than releasing the memory for the entire managed heap each time it performs a collection.

-- **Generation 0**: This generation is the youngest generation and contains short-lived objects.
+- **Generation 0**: This generation is the youngest and contains short-lived objects.
 An example of a short-lived object is a temporary variable.
 Garbage collection occurs most frequently in this generation.

   Newly allocated objects form a new generation of objects and are implicitly generation 0 collections.
 However, if they're large objects, they go on the large object heap (LOH), which is sometimes referred to as *generation 3*.
 Generation 3 is a physical generation that's logically collected as part of generation 2.

   Most objects are reclaimed for garbage collection in generation 0 and don't survive to the next generation.

-  If an application attempts to create a new object when generation 0 is full, the garbage collector performs a collection in an attempt to free address space for the object.
+  If an application attempts to create a new object when generation 0 is full, the garbage collector performs a collection to free address space for the object.
 The garbage collector starts by examining the objects in generation 0 rather than all objects in the managed heap.
 A collection of generation 0 alone often reclaims enough memory to enable the application to continue creating new objects.

 - **Generation 1**: This generation contains short-lived objects and serves as a buffer between short-lived objects and long-lived objects.

   After the garbage collector performs a collection of generation 0, it compacts the memory for the reachable objects and promotes them to generation 1.
 Because objects that survive collections tend to have longer lifetimes, it makes sense to promote them to a higher generation.
 The garbage collector doesn't have to reexamine the objects in generations 1 and 2 each time it performs a collection of generation 0.

-  If a collection of generation 0 doesn't reclaim enough memory for the application to create a new object, the garbage collector can perform a collection of generation 1, and then generation 2.
+  If a collection of generation 0 doesn't reclaim enough memory for the application to create a new object, the garbage collector can perform a collection of generation 1 and then generation 2.
 Objects in generation 1 that survive collections are promoted to generation 2.

 - **Generation 2**: This generation contains long-lived objects.
 An example of a long-lived object is an object in a server application that contains static data that's live during the process.